1942 December 5, DR.YEHEZKEL ATLAS (Poland)

 Was liberated.
 From August 21, 1941 until it was liberated over 61,000 Jews were deported from Drancy "to the East."
 Many Jews died in Drancy and its satellite camps (Noe, Gurs, and Recebedou).
 1500 inmates were still in the camp when it was liberated.

-Began in France.
-Alfred Dreyfus, an Alsatian captain, was accused of passing military secrets to the Germans.
+Began in France with the arrest of Alfred Dreyfus, an Alsatian captain.
+He was accused of passing military secrets to the Germans.
 Dreyfus was not religious or even acknowledged as a Jew, yet he became the pawn of anti-Semitic and anti-Republic forces.
 The entire country became divided between Dreyfusards and anti-Dreyfusards.
 The subsequent trial and its anti-Semitic overtones served as an impetus for many Jews (i.e. Herzl) to become aware of their own Jewishness.

 1895 January 5, DREYFUS AFFAIR (France)